bloqhead/patternloader/ReadMe.md

 # Design Pattern Library Loader
 A simple PHP-driven pattern library loader.
+Read about it on the [Big Sea Blog](http://bigseadesign.com/web-design/following-patterns).

 ## Getting Started
 1. Rename the parameters in the `project.json` file to match your project.
 This is optional but makes thing a little more presentable and personalized